klalicki/JSFunFall2022/docs/InstallationGuideMac.md

 1. Microsoft Teams
 2. Xcode
 3. Homebrew
-4. Git & Github
+4. Git and Github
-5. Node.js (latest) and NPM Packages
+5. Node.js (latest LTS version) and NPM Packages
-6. Visual Studio Code (Recommended) and Plugins
+6. Visual Studio Code (Recommended) and Extensions
 7. Chrome or Firefox (Recommended)

 We are going to install software over the command line, so before starting, open your terminal window.
 (You can open it by pressing `command+space` and searching for _terminal_).